 All AT&T signal boosters are designed for compatibility with all major U.S. mobile carrier networks—not just AT&T. Meaning that coworkers or family members can enjoy the same enhanced cell coverage—no matter who they use for mobile service.
 Likewise, there are no limitations to the number of users who can benefit from the existing outside cell signal being amplified throughout the office or home where your booster is installed.

-Unlike WiFi Calling, using a AT&T signal booster doesn’t require an internet connection or any subscription.
+Unlike WiFi Calling, using an AT&T signal booster doesn’t require an internet connection or any subscription.
 No monthly fees are required.
 No phone pairings or a login to a network.

 WiFi Calling can sometimes slow down internet bandwidth—especially in a home or office with several devices connected at once.
 Voice quality can also be affected during peak use times for local broadband service.
-Handoffs from WiFi Calling to e mobile carrier network are also tricky.
+Handoffs from WiFi Calling to mobile carrier networks are also tricky.

 When a call is made on WiFi Calling but continued when walking outside or while getting into a car, disconnections are common for users.
 However, calls amplified by AT&T signal boosters provide you with reliable cell coverage using your own carrier network.
 Meaning there is never a handoff once you leave your home or office and continue the call inside your car.